 Fiction: We are looking for short stories, short shorts, novellas, novel excerpts (if they can stand alone), and translations.
 The word limit is 20,000, though most of what we publish is shorter than 10,000 words.
-Please send only one piece at a time, unless the pieces are very short (under 1,000 words).
-We will consider simultaneous submissions in fiction.
-Please make it clear that it is a simultaneous submission and withdraw your submission immediately upon acceptance elsewhere.
-We attempt to respond to fiction submissions within twelve weeks.
-We accept fiction submissions online and on paper.
+Please send only one piece at a time, unless the pieces are very short (under 1,000 words), in which case send up to three.
+Reminder: do not resubmit a story that you’ve sent in the past.
+Please double-space and include word count on the front page or cover letter.